pingidentity/terraform-docs/docs/best-practices/ davinci/index.md

 When following best practices in this section, there may be occasions where example / bootstrapped configuration is present within the environment but is not actively used to fulfil any use cases.
 This "orphaned configuration" should be removed and use-cases retested so the configuration does not confuse any audit activities, and to prevent it's accidental use at a later date.

+## HCL Writing Recommendations

+### Validate `davinci_flow`<a href="https://registry.terraform.io/providers/pingidentity/davinci/latest/docs/resources/flow" target="_blank">:octicons-link-external-16:</a> Terraform HCL before Plan and Apply

+When writing Terraform HCL, it's recommended to use `terraform validate` before running `terraform plan` and `terraform apply` when the HCL includes `davinci_flow`<a href="https://registry.terraform.io/providers/pingidentity/davinci/latest/docs/resources/flow" target="_blank">:octicons-link-external-16:</a> resources.

+This command serves as a preliminary check, verifying that Terraform HCL configurations are syntactically valid and internally consistent without actually applying any changes.
+There are some resources in Ping's Terraform providers that have specific validation logic to ensure that configuration is valid before any platform API is called, which reduces the "time-to-error", if an error exists.

+In this example, `davinci_flow`<a href="https://registry.terraform.io/providers/pingidentity/davinci/latest/docs/resources/flow" target="_blank">:octicons-link-external-16:</a> resources validate the `flow_json`<a href="https://registry.terraform.io/providers/pingidentity/davinci/latest/docs/resources/flow#flow_json" target="_blank">:octicons-link-external-16:</a> input and the specified `connection_link`<a href="https://registry.terraform.io/providers/pingidentity/davinci/latest/docs/resources/flow#connection_link" target="_blank">:octicons-link-external-16:</a> and `subflow_link`<a href="https://registry.terraform.io/providers/pingidentity/davinci/latest/docs/resources/flow#subflow_link" target="_blank">:octicons-link-external-16:</a> blocks to make sure re-mapped connections and subflows are valid.

 ## Multi-team Development

 ### Use "On-Demand" Sandbox Environments